pmm210/BAC2002-Project-Submissions/Submissions/Team11/README.md

 1. **Clone project from GitHub** and open in your IDE

-2. In the `.env` file, add your wallet private key:
+2. Create an `.env` file at the root directory, add your wallet private key, verifier address and stablecoin address:
    ```
    PRIVATE_KEY=your_wallet_private_key
+   VERIFIER_ADDRESS=verifier_contract_address
+   STABLECOIN_ADDRESS=0xAe045DE5638162fa134807Cb558E15A3F5A7F853
    ```

 3. **Install dependencies**: